ZhikangLiuu/Ind_577_Final_project/Supervised Learning/Decision Tree/README.md

 - **Stopping Criteria:** Determine when to stop the splitting process, typically based on factors like maximum depth, minimum samples per leaf, or purity threshold.
 - **Leaf Nodes:** Assign a class label or regression value to the leaf nodes based on the majority class or mean value of the samples in that leaf.

-Decision trees are constructed from only two elements — nodes and branches.

 ## Advantages and disadvantages